 Better-Than-Oatmeal Cauliflower Porridge | High Fiber Low Carb

 There’s a new bowl on the block: welcome cauliflower porridge!
 Crave the warmth of a bowl… of carbs… without the carbs?
 Say hello to this bowl!
 You can pack veggies, protein, AND fiber into this one and create so many variations your spoon will spin.
 I can tell you one of the biggest points of resistance to smoothies for even the biggest smoothie fans is shivering downing one post-workout in the winter.
+If that’s you too, or you’re just ready to swap your insulin resistance and high carb meals for something a little more midlife (and beyond) friendly, then try it!Ingredients:

 - 1 cup cauliflower rice